 “By doing repeated nNo testing, you can get proof of a PCD diagnosis.
 People with PCD have low nNo values all the time, on the best day of their life, and on the worst day,” O’Connor said.
 The test is suitable for cooperative patients age five and older who can blow into a device inserted into their mouth while closing their vellum (the soft palate at the back of the throat).

-The new guidelines specify procedures for nNo measurement that are to be followed by North American organizations belonging to the PCD Foundation’s Clinical Research Center Network.
+The guidelines specify procedures for nNo measurement that are to be followed by North American organizations belonging to the PCD Foundation’s Clinical Research Center Network.
 “Adherence [to the guidelines in the paper] ensures reliable nNo testing and high diagnostic accuracy when employed in a population with appropriate clinical phenotypes for PCD,” the authors wrote.

 Guidelines cover matters such as patient selection, training personnel to run the tests, testing maneuvers, equipment checks and device maintenance.
 They also address the acceptability and interpretation of test results.